adam-lafontaine/CMS/blog/posts/2023/[018][Basic video Linux].md

 ### Grabbing frames

 When the library is up and running, we can request frames from the camera.
-Here we gea frame, convert it to RGB, and then convert it to RGBA when writing to the application window.
+Here we get a frame, convert it to RGB, and then convert it to RGBA when writing to the application window.

 ```cpp
 #include <algorithm>